History of Europe: High Middle Ages

-The slumber of the Dark Ages was shaken by a renewed crisis in the Church.
-In 1054, the East–West Schism, an insoluble split, occurred between the two remaining Christian seats in Rome and Constantinople (modern Istanbul).
+In 1054, the East–West Schism occurred between the two remaining Christian seats in Rome and Constantinople (modern Istanbul).

 The High Middle Ages of the 11th, 12th, and 13th centuries show a rapidly increasing population of Europe, which caused great social and political change from the preceding era.
 By 1250, the robust population increase greatly benefited the economy, reaching levels it would not see again in some areas until the 19th century.

 From about the year 1000 onwards, Western Europe saw the last of the barbarian invasions and became more politically organized.
 The Vikings had settled in Britain, Ireland, France and elsewhere, whilst Norse Christian kingdoms were developing in their Scandinavian homelands.
 The Magyars had ceased their expansion in the 10th century, and by the year 1000, the Roman Catholic Apostolic Kingdom of Hungary was recognised in central Europe.
 With the brief exception of the Mongol invasions, major barbarian incursions ceased.

 Bulgarian sovereignty was re-established with the anti-Byzantine uprising of the Bulgarians and Vlachs in 1185.
-The crusaders invaded the Byzantine empire, captured Constantinople in 1204 and established their Latin Empire.
+The crusaders invaded the Byzantine Empire, captured Constantinople in 1204 and established their Latin Empire.
 Kaloyan of Bulgaria defeated Baldwin I, Latin Emperor of Constantinople, in the Battle of Adrianople on 14 April 1205.
 The reign of Ivan Asen II of Bulgaria led to maximum territorial expansion and that of Ivan Alexander of Bulgaria to a Second Golden Age of Bulgarian culture.
 The Byzantine Empire was fully re-established in 1261.

-In the 11th century, populations north of the Alps began to settle new lands, some of which had reverted to wilderness after the end of the Roman Empire.
-In what is known as the "great clearances", vast forests and marshes of Europe were cleared and cultivated.
+In the 11th century, populations north of the Alps began to settle new lands.
+Vast forests and marshes of Europe were cleared and cultivated.
 At the same time settlements moved beyond the traditional boundaries of the Frankish Empire to new frontiers in Europe, beyond the Elbe river, tripling the size of Germany in the process.
 Crusaders founded European colonies in the Levant, the majority of the Iberian Peninsula was conquered from the Muslims, and the Normans colonised southern Italy, all part of the major population increase and resettlement pattern.

 The High Middle Ages produced many different forms of intellectual, spiritual and artistic works.
 The most famous are the great cathedrals as expressions of Gothic architecture, which evolved from Romanesque architecture.
 This age saw the rise of modern nation-states in Western Europe and the ascent of the famous Italian city-states, such as Florence and Venice.
 The influential popes of the Catholic Church called volunteer armies from across Europe to a series of Crusades against the Seljuq Turks, who occupied the Holy Land.
 The rediscovery of the works of Aristotle led Thomas Aquinas and other thinkers to develop the philosophy of Scholasticism.